jrobinsonvm/tas-overview/index.md

  -------

-#### Install the Tanzu CLI

-For more details see the offical [Tanzu Application Platform](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html)
+For more details see [Tanzu Application Service](https://tanzu.vmware.com/application-service)